-You can use the age-appropriate presentation slides throughout your lesson to reinforce key learning content and objectives.
+You can use the age-appropriate presentation slides throughout your lesson to reinforce key learning content and objectives, or print out and place at the stations.

 The Teacher's Reference Guide contains a wealth of information on recycling and landfills, as well as fun facts to share with students.